jaymengxy/test-mobile/GitHubUsersList/README.md

 - Open in **Android Studio**, build the project and run 'app'

+- If you have `Task :app:kaptDebugKotlin FAILED` problem, you can update your `Gradle JDK Version` here:

+    `Android Studio > Preferences... > Build, Execution, Deployment > Build Tools > Gradle > Gradle JDK`

+    and select Gradle JDK 11.

 ## TODO

 - Use Paging LoadStateAdapter to displaying LoadState.